Primary Care Hosted Research Datasets Independent Scientific Committee (PrimDISC)

 Summary of the application flow:

-4) At meeting: lead reviewers present each application
+5) At the monthly meeting, lead reviewers present review of each application

-5) Committee decides: accept; revise and resubmit; reject
+6) Committee decides on outcomes: accept; revise and resubmit; reject

 How could this be of benefit to patients?